Do you have a question? Check out our frequently asked questions on different topics.

-If you have not graduated or received your certificates and final transcripts by May 15, please upload your preliminary transcripts.
+If you have not graduated or received your certificates and final transcripts by the deadline, please upload your preliminary transcripts.
 You can hand in your final certificate and transcripts later.
 Please note that you should have completed your studies and received your certificate by September 15.

 Do I need to include both my Bachelor’s and my Master’s degree grades?